Dispatches

 AI slop debt is the new middle layer.
 It includes unevaluated agents, prompt sprawl, and model routing that nobody can audit.

 Governed prompts are repeatable, auditable, and improvable.
 Ungoverned ones are none of the three.
-The shift from prompt sprawl to prompt governance is what allows an organisation to scale AI adoption without proportionally scaling the risk that comes with it.

 Half the engineering teams I speak with have no centralised prompt library.
 They have Slack threads, Notion docs, and individual engineers keeping "their best prompts" in local files.